-To be able to obtain a work permit in Vietnam, foreign workers are required to provide a health certificate.
-Many expats struggle with the process to get a health certificate for work permit in Vietnam due to not knowing clearly what they are getting themselves into.
+To be able to obtain a work permit in Vietnam, foreign workers are required to provide a health check (also known as health certificate or work permit health check).
+Many expats struggle with the process to get a health check for work permit in Vietnam due to not knowing clearly what they are getting themselves into.
 In order to have a seamless, effortless experience, please keep on reading to find out all you need to know about health certificates, here on Vietnam-visa.com.

 This post will cover:

-A health certificate is a document issued by a licensed hospital or medical establishment specified in the Ministry of Health’s Medical Services Administration’s Official Dispatch 143/KCB-PHCN&GD dated February 5, 2015.
-Your health certificate confirms that you are physically fit for the applied job position.
+A health check (or health certificate) is a document issued by a licensed hospital or medical establishment included in the Ministry of Health’s Medical Services Administration’s Official Dispatch 143/KCB-PHCN&GD dated February 5, 2015 and its amendments.
+Your health check certificate confirms that you are physically fit for the applied job position.

 Unless you have already obtained a health certificate from your country, you must get medical checkups in licensed hospitals and medical establishments in Vietnam.
 Such medical establishments will be listed in the next section of this article.